jeju5/management/cs/aws/aws_developer.md

        * Producers -> Kinesis Firehose: automated storage and consumption process
     3. Kinesis Analytics
        * Producers -> Kinesis Analytics: has availibility for SQL queries.
+* AWS Storages
+  * AWS Sotrage Gateway: The Storage Gateway service is primarily used for attaching infrastructure located in a Data center to the AWS Storage infrastructure.
+The AWS documentation states that; "You can think of a file gateway as a file system mount on S3."
+  * Amazon Elastic File System (EFS) is a mountable file storage service for EC2, but has no connection to S3 which is an object storage service.
+  * Amazon Elastic Block Store (EBS) is a block level storage service for use with Amazon EC2 and again has no connection to S3.